Google Calendar and Outlook Calendar are the two most used calendar apps. From quick features to integrations, both are full of options.

-However, Google Calendar allows you to choose a custom day range for your calendar views.
+However, Google Calendar lets you choose a custom day range for your calendar views.
 Also, as mentioned, it can show events and reminders from all your Google accounts.

-Furthermore, change the event’s owner if you wish to transfer event ownership to someone with Google Calendar.
-However, in Outlook, you must remove an event and create a new one.
+Furthermore, you can change the event’s owner to transfer ownership to someone with Google Calendar.
+In Outlook, one must delete the event and let the other person create a new one.

 Here’s a table comparing some features of Google and Outlook Calendar.

-It’s simple to add events to Google Calendar.
-You can add an event by double-clicking on a day you wish to add or select “Create” in the top left corner of your calendar page.
+You can add an event by double-clicking on a day you wish to add or by selecting “Create” in the top left corner of your calendar page.

 Outlook Calendar allows request responses (RSVP) to help you expect the total attendees.

-When you add an event, the desktop app notifies you with a pop-up window 10 minutes before the event.
+When you add an event, the desktop app notifies you with a pop-up notification 10 minutes before.
 You can also choose to repeat the notification after 5 minutes.

 The reminder appears 10 minutes before the event on the mobile app, and you can choose whether to leave it on or turn off alerts.